Thermodynamic sampling of materials using neutral-atom quantum computers: Results

 First, we consider the partition function in the grand canonical ensemble for the nitrogen-doped graphene:

-where $T$ is the effective temperature to be determined (see Sec.~\ref{subsec:es}) and all the other quantities have been defined above.
+where $T$ is the effective temperature to be determined in the exhaustive search section, $M_k$ is the multiplicity of state $k$ and all the other quantities have been defined above.
 To derive the grand canonical partition function $\Xi$ under the hardware constraints, we begin by rescaling the exponent in Eq.~\ref{eq:pf_gce} by $\alpha_v$:

 where we have used Eq.~\ref{eq:linear_regression_ryd} in the derivation.
-As explained above, $V_{\mathrm{NN}}^{\mathrm{DFT}}/\alpha_v$ is the largest achievable two-body interaction when the nearest-neighbour sites are separated by $R_{\mathrm{NN}}^{\mathrm{min}}$.
-We use $R_{i,j}^{\mathrm{min}}$ to denote the distance between sites $i$ and $j$ in this geometry.
-Furthermore, the linear term in $n_i^k$ in the exponential in Eq.~\ref{eq:pf_gce_alpha_e} has the same structure as the global detuning term in the Rydberg Hamiltonian (see Eq.~\ref{eq:state_evolution_2}), we therefore obtain \ref{eq:pf_gce_alpha_f} by making the identification
+As explained above, $V_{\mathrm{NN}}^{\mathrm{DFT}}/\alpha_v$ is the largest achievable two-body interaction when the nearest-neighbour sites are separated by $R_{\mathrm{NN}}^{\mathrm{min}}$. {We use $R_{i,j}^{\mathrm{hw}}$ to denote the distance between sites $i$ and $j$ in the hardware embedding, where nearest-neighbour sites are separated by $R_{\mathrm{NN}}^{\mathrm{min}}$.} Furthermore, the linear term in $n_i^k$ in the exponential in Eq.~\ref{eq:pf_gce_alpha_e} has the same structure as the global detuning term in the Rydberg Hamiltonian (see Eq.~\ref{eq:state_evolution_2}), we therefore obtain \ref{eq:pf_gce_alpha_f} by making the identification

 Here, $\Delta\mu^{\alpha_v}$ is the rescaled chemical potential, which plays a role analogous to $V^{\alpha_v}$ in enforcing a consistent overall energy rescaling.
-By comparing Eq.~\ref{eq:pf_gce_alpha_f} and Eq.~\ref{eq:pf_gce_alpha_a}, we conclude that the partition function $\Xi$ sampled by the annealer at the effective sampling temperature $T$, global detuning $\Delta_g$, and minimum interatomic spacing $R_{i,j}^{\mathrm{min}}$ corresponds to the partition function of the material evaluated at the rescaled temperature
+By comparing Eq.~\ref{eq:pf_gce_alpha_f} and Eq.~\ref{eq:pf_gce_alpha_a}, we conclude that the partition function $\Xi$ sampled by the annealer at the effective sampling temperature $T$, global detuning $\Delta_g$, and minimum interatomic spacing $R_{i,j}^{\mathrm{hw}}$ corresponds to the partition function of the material evaluated at the rescaled temperature

 where $\alpha_v$ is given in Eq.~\ref{eq:def_alpha_v}.